Nycto/Elephantstarballoon.com/content/post/ahgrid.md

         yield obj
 ```

-## Optimizing usage
+## Further Optimizations

-To make the most of the AHGrid approach, there are a few optimization strategies to consider:
+Beyond what is described here, there are a few optimization strategies that need
+further exploration:

 * Initial Sizing for Hash Tables and Lists

   When initializing your hash tables and nested lists, it’s helpful to estimate
   the number of cells and objects you expect to store.
 By pre-allocating space
-  in your hash table and object lists, you can avoid costly reallocations as the
+  in the hash table and object lists, you can avoid costly reallocations as the
   data grows.

-If you expect a large, sparse distribution of data, you may want
-  to use a more aggressive initial capacity for the hash table.
+* Skip the hash table entirely

+  Technically, we don't even need a `Table`.
+We could use an array of arrays
+  and do the index management ourselves.
+This would let us guarantee that we never
+  have to deal with table resizing.

 * Adding a Minimum Scale (`minScale`)